-Surnames may derive from an occupation, a place, a nickname or a relationship with a father (such as Johnson, meaning ‘son of John’).
+Surnames may derive from an occupation, a place, a relationship with a father (patronymic, for example Johnson meaning ‘son of John’) or a nickname.

-In Scotland, as well as the well-known clan names, such as Campbell, Stewart and Macdonald there are other names such as Brown which are common in England as well but could indicate Scottish ancestry.
-Surnames with ‘Mac’ or ‘Mc’ in front have come from a relationship to a father, so Macdonald derives from ‘son of Donald’.
+In Scotland, as well as the well-known clan names, such as Campbell, Stewart and Macdonald there are other Scottish surnames such as Brown which are common in England as well but could indicate Scottish ancestry.
+Surnames with ‘Mac’ or ‘Mc’ in front have come from a relationship to a father (patronymic), so Macdonald derives from ‘son of Donald’.
 Scotland also has topographical surnames derived from place names.
 Dunlop comes from the Gaelic for a muddy fort or hill.

 England also has many topographical surnames, for example Hill, Warren or Ford as well as less obvious examples such as Atwood (‘at the wood’) and Booth (a herdman’s hut).
 There are also countless habitational surnames that originally derived from a place rather than a feature such as ‘York’ or ‘Burton’.